 Carter Bank was one of the lenders when Justice bought The Greenbrier in 2009.
 The Greenbrier is located about two hours southeast of Charleston, West Virginia, and about three hours west of Richmond, Virginia.
 It is one of the nation's oldest hotels and a National Historic Landmark.
 The site has hosted visitors since the 18th century.

 Carter Bank sold the loans to an unaffiliated third party, the filing said.
-But public records show the buyer was TRT Holdings.
+But public records and a spokesperson for TRT Holdings confirm the company was the buyer.

 According to Greenbrier County records, an entity called White Sulphur Springs Holdings LLC, a limited liability company that shares an address with TRT Holdings at 4001 Maple Ave., suite 600, in Dallas, purchased the debt from Carter Bank.
 The acquisition of the first-lien loan was signed by Michael G. Smith, TRT Holdings' executive vice president of real estate and development.